Nice to meet you.

 The study figured people would be able to easier and quicker achieve what they wanted using a new workplace software.
 That’s what might have happened to an extent, but other problems had risen, too.

 The experience with these apps is so immersive that we often think of it as the sole way to increase productivity.
-But it’s recommended to look for other ways to boost workplace productivity too, such as adding plants to breathe some life into an otherwise dull office space.
+However, it’s recommended to look for other ways to boost workplace productivity, too.

 Task management software doesn't encourage constant interruptions and the constant need for inclusion, while they make everything visual with boards, charts, and reports.
-Having a dedicated place for specific work replaces brimmed inboxes with all types of requests, too long threads and difficult to understand plans to which people replied all.
-Task management apps while having easy-to-use interfaces, do not have the chatty interfaces that the messaging apps have and do not mimic the apps that we use in our personal lives.
+Having a dedicated place for specific work replaces brimmed inboxes with all types of requests, too-long threads, and difficult-to-understand plans to which people replied.
+Task management apps, while having easy-to-use interfaces, do not have the chatty interfaces that the messaging apps have and do not mimic the apps that we use in our personal lives.

 How you choose to use a team chat app at your workplace is also a personal decision.
-If you think it’s too many distractions, just turn off the notifications.
-Maybe it’s not a technology problem, it could also be a boundary problem.
+If you think there are too many distractions, just turn off the notifications.
+Maybe it’s not a technology problem; it could also be a boundary problem.
 Ask if your actions contribute to your overall job goals.
 Then, communicate your boundaries to your colleagues and stick to them.

 Vartika Kashyap Vartika Kashyap is the Chief Marketing Officer of ProofHub, a project management and collaboration software loved by thousands of teams and businesses across the globe.
 A noteworthy personality in the global marketing community, Vartika writes to create awareness about new trends in marketing and business management.
 She has been a regular contributor to platforms like Business 2 Community, DZone, and Business.com. https://sell.g2.com/hubfs/Vartika-1.png https://www.linkedin.com/in/vartika-kashyap-30653245/